jperez3/taccoform-blog/hugo/content/posts/TTS_P3.md

 * Variables can be difficult to name and they eat up a bunch of your time, but it's a worthy investment in the long run.
 What you have now is reuseable code which can be copied to other terraform workspaces.
 You are also a few short steps away from creating a terraform module.

+Check out the next entry in the [Taccoform Tutorial Series](https://www.taccoform.com/posts/tts_p4/) which will go over Terraform `statefiles` and how to use them.

 ---